andymatuschak/orbit/packages/note-sync/Readme.md

 # @withorbit/note-sync

 This package is meant to allow you to write prompts embedded within plaintext notes.
-It extracts those prompts and synchronizes them with an Orbit account, ingesting missing prompts and removing deleted ones as necessary.
+It extracts those prompts and synchronizes them with a local Orbit database, ingesting missing prompts and removing deleted ones as necessary.

-Sample invocation (assuming you have a local emulator running):
+Sample invocation:

 ```
 # Set up a test note.
 Note that currently the script assumes these notes are exported from Bear, i.e. via https://github.com/andymatuschak/Bear-Markdown-Export.
 This requirement should be relaxed!